What Is Roku and How Does it Work?

 - Get an Over-The-Air (OTA) TV antenna for live local channels.
 You may need to get additional hardware for this, though.
 Luckily you can easily find an OTA at your local electronics store.

 - If you are a cable subscriber, you can access a wide variety of cable content on your Roku streaming device.
-Like Spectrum allows its subscribers to access live TV channels available on the cable service through Spectrum TV App on Roku.
+Spectrum allows its subscribers to access live TV channels available on the cable service through Spectrum TV App on Roku.

 - Also plenty of live TV options available on various Roku streaming channels.